Hunter Gilstrap

-Richard Hunter Gilstrap Jr. (born April 17, 1983, in Asheville, North Carolina) is an American retired soccer player.
+Richard Hunter Gilstrap Jr. (born April 17, 1983) is an American retired soccer player.
 He played professionally in the United States and Africa.
 He started and operated the Pittsburgh Riverhounds Goalkeeper Academy from 2010 to 2021.
 He also had collegiate coaching stops at Carnegie Mellon University and the University of Pittsburgh.
 Gilstrap worked with US Youth National Teams in 2017.
 After moving on from pro coaching, he started the GK4FREE Podcast.
 Gilstrap then went on to start and found Pro Player Goalkeeping.

 Gilstrap has been married since 2015 to Kelly Gilstrap.

 Playing career

 Youth and amateur

 Gilstrap grew up in Lexington, South Carolina, attended Lexington High School, played club soccer for the NECSA (now South Carolina United FC) Galaxy, and played college soccer at Clemson University and at the College of Charleston, where he registered a 1.16 goals allowed average (GAA) and 4 shutouts during his senior season.

 During his college years Gilstrap also played with the Greenville Lions in the USL Premier Development League.